denpamusic/homeassistant-plum-ecomax/info.md

 It is based on [PyPlumIO](https://github.com/denpamusic/PyPlumIO) package and supports connection to ecoMAX controller via serial network server, for example [Elfin EW11](https://aliexpress.ru/item/4001104348624.html).

-Support for USB to RS485 converters is currently in early stages of development and largely untested.

 This project is currently in __Alpha__ state.

 ## Usage